No More Vietnams

 “In fact, Ho Chi Minh was a brilliant fraud who spent his life pretending to be exactly the opposite of what he really was.
 He was a nationalist only in the sense that he could not establish a Communist state in Vietnam if it was part of the French empire.
 His only loyalty was to winning power for himself and his ideology.” – P. 32

-“There is almost Ho’s biography to indicate that he placed nationalism above communist.
+“There is almost nothing in Ho’s biography to indicate that he placed nationalism above communism.
 In 1911, at the age of 21, he left Vietnam.
 While most nationalists exiled themselves to Japan, he went to France.
 Nine years later, he was a founding member of the French Communist party.
 He once wrote in the party’s newspaper, L’Humanite, that nationalism, if left uncontrolled, was a “dangerous phenomenon,” that could threaten the spread of communism to colonial areas.
 In 1923, the Soviets brought him to Moscow, where he was trained and indoctrinated as an agent of Communist International.”
 P. 33

 “When the two leaders are compared side by side, the suggestion that Ho would have outpolled Diem head-to-head seemed ridiculous.
 Yet during the war, many critics of the American effort to save South Vietnam argued this very point.” – P. 40